School Programs

 Grades: K-12

-An optional Prairie Classroom program is available as an add-on to your Self-Guided Discovery Tour.
+An optional Prairie Classroom program is available as an add-on to your Self-Guided Discovery Tour for up to 30 students per session, maximum two sessions offered per day.
 Please see program information listed below if interested.

 Prairie Classroom